QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Example Calculations

 A full simulation will involve independently scanning $t_1$ and $t_3$ for a fixed $t_2$ population time.
 This is accomplished using \verb|coherence2d()| routine as illustrated here.

 Here, we are first passing a series of time-delays $t_1$, $t_2$, and $t_3$, a list of diagrams, and the indices of time delays that will be scanned e.g. 0 and 2 in this case.
 Further options include the adjustment of temporal resolution for simulation and the use of parallel computing (if available); however, for clarity they are omitted from current example.
+The selection of scan range in this example, although arbitrary, is typical of ultrafast femtosecton experiments but it can be adjusted to the desired theoretical and practical requirements.
 This step typically requires the most computational effort since we repeat the time propagation to cover the specified temporal range with a fine-enough grid of points to resolve the spectral features.
 The calculations return, among other things, a 2D list of dipole operator expectation values for every choice of $t_1$ and $t_3$.
 This response list is the main ingredient required for calculating the observable spectra.
 We can now analyze the calculations and compute the 2D spectra using the \verb|spectra()| function as follows:

 Figure ~\ref{fig:sample-spectra} displays the 2D spectra for a given $t_2$ population time for this example.
 The Fourier transform routine will return the full frequency ranging spanning both positive and negative frequencies, however, in the plots only the fourth and first quadrant are shown for rephasing and nonrephasing signals respectively.
-Furthermore the $y$-axis is inverted for the rephasing diagrams.
+Furthermore the $y$-axis is inverted for the rephasing diagrams following the conventions of ultrafast spectroscopy.